-Substitutions of other services for any of the services shown above may be made by placing the substitution in the lower right (four services) or extreme right (three services) portion of the sign panel.
+Substitutions of other services for any of the services shown above may be made by placing the substitution Rev. 1 in the lower right (four or six services) or extreme right (three services) portion of the sign panel.
 An action message or an interchange number may be used for symbol signs in the same manner as they are used for word message signs.
-The Diesel Fuel (D9-11) symbol or the LP-Gas (D9-15) symbol may be substituted for the symbol representing fuel or appended to such assemblies.
-The information (D9-10) symbol may be substituted on any of the above configurations.
+The Diesel Fuel (D9-11) symbol or the LP-Gas (D9-15) symbol may be substituted for the Rev. 1 symbol representing fuel or appended to such assemblies.
+The Tourist Information (D9-10) symbol or the